wrench-project/eduwrench/web/_pedagogic_modules/pdcc/single_core_computing.md

 ---

 The goal of this module is to provide you with basic knowledge about sequential computing (i.e., running a program on a single core).

 There is a lot of complexity under the cover, which belongs in Computer Architecture and Operating Systems courses/textbooks.
-Instead, we take a high-level approach, with a main focus on performance.
+Instead, we take a high-level approach, with a focus on performance.

 Go through the tabs below in sequence...